MaterializeInc/materialize/doc/developer/design/20230306_persist_mfp_pushdown.md

 `TRANSFORM USING` has been discussed as another way to enable append-only workloads.
 While some use-cases can be addressed with either feature, filter pushdown has the advantage of not altering how the data is written.

 We've explored various approaches to extracting part filters from the MFP data, including matching on the top-level structure of the filter.
-However, the simpler approaches aren't able to cope with many real-world temporal filters.

-TODO
+However, real-world temporal filters are often complex: even the basic examples in our temporal filters documentation fairly deep nesting.

+TODO: anything else?

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+We've reserved the right to drop statistics when they grow to large... but we haven't yet defined what counts as too large, or exactly which statistics will be dropped.
+We plan to tweak our approach here as we go, based on observed production behaviour.
+(And may add a dynamic configuration to be able to adjust it more easily.)

 TODO